glic3rinu/passlib/docs/lib/passlib.utils.handlers.rst

 Some additional notes:

-    * In addition to simple subclassing :class:`!GenericHandler`, most handlers will also benefit from adding in some of the mixin classes that are designed to add features to :class:`!GenericHandler`.
+    * In addition to simply subclassing :class:`!GenericHandler`, most handlers will also benefit from adding in some of the mixin classes that are designed to add features to :class:`!GenericHandler`.
       See :ref:`generic-handler-mixins` for more details.

-    * Most implementations will want to optimize the behavior of the default :meth:`identify` method.
+    * Most implementations will want to alter/override the default :meth:`~GenericHandler.identify` method.
-      If left alone, it will identify any hash which :meth:`from_string` does not raise :exc:`ValueError` for.
+      By default, it returns ``True`` for all hashes that :meth:`~GenericHandler.from_string` can parse without raising a :exc:`ValueError`; which is reliable, but somewhat slow.
-      For faster identification purposes, subclasses may fill in the :attr:`ident` attribute with the hash's identifying prefix, which :meth:`identify` will then be use instead.
+      For faster identification purposes, subclasses may fill in the :attr:`~GenericHandler.ident` attribute with the hash's identifying prefix, which :meth:`~GenericHandler.identify` will then test for instead of calling :meth:`~GenericHandler.from_string`.
-      For more complex situations, a custom implementation can be provided, though the :class:`HasManyIdents` mixin may also be helpful.
+      For more complex situations, a custom implementation should be used; the :class:`HasManyIdents` mixin may also be helpful.

     * This class does not support context kwds of any type,